A methodology for building AI agents

 - Static section: tools, base rules, instructions.
 Identical for all users in an organization.
 Cacheable.

 - Dynamic section: MEMORY.md, CLAUDE.md, project context.
-Session-specific.
+Specific to each session.

-Prompt caching [3] charges cached tokens at 1/10th the price.
-This division reduces the system prompt cost by approximately 90%, the difference between ~$0.75 and ~$0.075 per request with Opus 4.6.
+Prompt caching [3] charges cached tokens at one tenth of the price.
+This division cuts the system prompt cost by roughly 90%, the difference between ~$0.75 and ~$0.075 per request with Opus 4.6.

-The promptCacheBreakDetection.ts file monitors 14 vectors that can invalidate this cache: MEMORY.md changes, mode toggles, tool additions, model changes...
+The analyses mention a promptCacheBreakDetection.ts file that would monitor fourteen vectors susceptible to invalidating this cache: MEMORY.md changes, mode toggles, tool additions, model changes.
 Each vector has its mitigation.
 "Sticky latches" prevent mode oscillations (plan → normal → plan) from breaking the cache on every toggle.

-And a comment in autoCompact.ts reveals a historical bug:
+And a comment in autoCompact.ts, reported by the analyses, reveals a historical bug:

 "1,279 sessions had 50+ consecutive failures wasting ~250K API calls/day globally"